Pike River mine

 When Paparoa National Park was created in 1987, the area of the Pike River coalfield was deliberately excluded from it.
 The permission of the Department of Conservation was, however, required for access and other activities outside the boundaries of the coalfield.

 Over a 13-year period, the Pike River Coal Company undertook further exploration and acquired the necessary authorisations to develop a mine, including a mining permit, an access arrangement and resource consents.

-The Pike River Mine disaster was a coal mining accident that began on 19 November 2010.
+The Pike River Mine disaster was a coal mining accident that began on 19th of November 2010.

-From the mid-1980s, there was a growing overseas market for West Coast coking coal — more than 1 million tonnes was exported in 1994, and more than double that in 2002.
+From the mid-1980s, there was a growing overseas market for West Coast coking coal, more than one million tonnes was exported in 1994, and more than double that in 2002.
 The high-quality coal commanded a good price because it was in demand for specialised metallurgical use.
 The board of New Zealand Oil and Gas decided that the time was right to open a mine.
 Initially they intended to develop the mine in partnership with an established mining company, but those they approached considered the venture too risky.
-So it was decided that the Pike River Coal Company should undertake the mining venture itself.
+So it was decided that the Pike River Coal Company undertake the mining venture.

-At that stage no one in the company had any expertise or experience in coal mining.
+At that stage no one in the company had expertise or experience in coal mining.
 Gordon Ward, the managing director, was an accountant and financier.
-Everything the company did had to be designed from scratch or purchased.
+Everything the company did had to be designed from scratch.
 Peter Whittall, a mining engineer with 24 years experience with Australian mining giant BHP, was appointed technical manager in 2005.
-Starting with an empty office in Greymouth, he had the task of creating a working coal mine.
+Starting with an empty office in Greymouth, he had the task of creating a working mine.